olivier-carrere/redaction-technique.org/src/content/docs/en/veille/mener-un-projet-de-bout-en-bout.md

     The initial cloning process downloads more than 20 GB and can take several hours.

-To update your Gitlab repository :
+To update your Gitlab repository:

-1. Go to the :
+1. Go to the:

     ```bash
     $ cd communication